Investment Review - June 2019

 - U.S. trade policy and its implications for global growth remains a focus and a risk for investors.
-The Trump administration’s announcement of tariffs on steel and aluminum imports from Canada, Mexico and the European Union have weighed on stocks in export–dependent countries.
-Risks to the markets include a policy error by the Federal Reserve, a global trade war, an economic slowdown in China and a military engagement.
+Risks to the markets include a policy error by the Federal Reserve, a prolonged global trade war, an economic slowdown in China and a military engagement.

 Disclosure: This commentary reflects the opinions of Welch & Forbes based on information that we believe to be reliable.
 It is intended for informational purposes only, and not to suggest any specific performance or results, nor should it be considered investment, financial, tax or other professional advice.
 It is not an offer or solicitation.